adamluzsi/testcase/README.md

 This package implements two approaches to help you to do nested BDD style testing in golang.

+## My totally Biased Opinion about this project

+Primary I made this project for myself, because using vanilla`testing#T.Run` forced me to apply repetitive boilerplate in every test, and I wanted to introduce some form of maintainability for my tests.
+I want to stick as much as possible with the core testing pkg, so this mainly just to have those boilerplates in the form of centralized package.

+I normally okay with my creations, but I really really love this project, because it give me a huge productivity boost, because it applies my convention for me out of the box.
+It may not for everyone, and that is totally fine.
+There are tons of testing frameworks out there, with huge community support.

+Also I need to mention, that this project is heavily based on the experience I made working with [rspec](https://github.com/rspec/rspec).
+I highly recommend checking out that project and the [community takeaways about how to write a better software specification](http://www.betterspecs.org).

+I don't plan on doing complex custom things in this package.
+I don't really plan to have a visually appealing reporting output or custom assertion helpers.
+No, kind the opposite, the output will look like vanilla `testing`.
+I need the ability to keep things close to core go testing pkg conventions, so I can things like `-run 'rgx'` flag to easily run one test edge case from many.

+Therefore again this project is here for my own work primary, but please feel free to use it if you see value in it for yourself.

+The project only goal is to make it easy and productive to create isolated test cases, reproducible setup/teardown logic and testing context based variable scoping.

+## How much this project will be maintained ?

+This project is based on the `testing` package [T.Run](https://godoc.org/testing#T.Run) *idiom*, so basically as long that is supported and maintained by the golang core team, this project is easily considered up to date.

+I use it for my private projects, but I designed this project to be cost effective for my time.
+I only piggybacking the core golang team work basically.

 ## [The reason behind the package](https://godoc.org/github.com/adamluzsi/testcase#hdr-The_reason_behind_the_package)
 ## [What makes testcase different ?](https://godoc.org/github.com/adamluzsi/testcase#hdr-What_makes_testcase_different)